trigram-mrp/fractureiser/README.md

 The main payload server ~~is~~ *was* (got taken down) hosted on Serverion, a company based in the Netherlands.

-The new C2 is still up.
+The new C&C is still up.
 This line will be updated when its taken down.

 Other than an HTTP server on port 80/443 and an SSH server on port 22, the following ports were open on `85.217.144.130` and `107.189.3.101`: